-According to the American Congress of Obstetricians and Gynecologists (ACOG), monitoring your pregnancy is the main reason for all of the prenatal tests and exams recommended throughout your pregnancy.
-What to Expect adds that some pregnant people decide to do genetic screenings and tests — including non-invasive prenatal testing like blood tests and a special ultrasound called a nuchal translucency screening — and further diagnostic tests — like chorionic villus sampling (CVS) or amniocentesis —to obtain as much information about the fetus as possible.
+Monitoring your pregnancy is the main reason for all of the prenatal tests and exams recommended throughout your pregnancy, according to the American Congress of Obstetricians and Gynecologists (ACOG).
+And What to Expect adds that some pregnant people decide to do genetic screenings and tests — including non-invasive prenatal testing like blood tests and a special ultrasound called a nuchal translucency screening — and further diagnostic tests — like chorionic villus sampling (CVS) or amniocentesis —to obtain as much information about the fetus as possible.

 No matter how far along you are in your pregnancy, it's pretty typical to worry.
 Fortunately, however, if you know where to look you can gain some reassurance by paying attention to the following signs: